How Have Owner-Operators Performed So Far in 2024? | ATBS

 +1/-10

-Incremental and small changes are the best thing you can do today.
+Incremental and small changes are the best thing you can continue to do today.
 The two charts above illustrate the top two things the average IC can do to dramatically increase their income, increase their revenue, and decrease their costs.
-Increasing your revenue could just mean 1 more load a month, which is illustrated above.
-There are many ways to decrease your costs, but fuel is your biggest cost and the one you can control the most.
-Just 1 mpg better means taking home $8,000 or more in profit!
+Increasing your revenue could just mean one more load a month, which is illustrated above.

-If you do one of the two things above, you’ll increase your net income by $150 a week, $8,000 per year.
+If you do one of the two things above, you’ll increase your net income by $150 a week or $8,000 per year.
 If you do both, you’ll take home nearly $300 more per week, or $15,000 a year.

-It might not be possible to run 500 more miles a month or get 1 mpg better, but if you do a little bit of each, you’ll see drastic improvements to your net income.
+It might not be possible to run 500 more miles a month or get one mpg better, but if you do a little bit of each, you’ll see drastic improvements to your net income.

-Rest of 2023 Freight Outlook
+Rest of 2024 Freight Outlook

 The best businesses and owner-operators are still doing well.
 The increased cost of fuel gives drivers the chance to improve fuel efficiency, run a little harder, and continue to succeed in trucking!
 The bottom line is that owner-operators control their own destiny, and they can make changes today to ensure profitability and success!